cosecdelta/cosecdelta.github.io/_pages/about.md

 <!---![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}-->
 👨🏻‍💻 I'm fifth year PhD Student in [Imaging Science](https://engineering.wustl.edu/academics/programs/imaging-science/index.html) which is an interdisciplinary program between [McKelvey School of Engineering](https://engineering.wustl.edu/index.html) and [Washington University School of Medicine](https://medicine.wustl.edu/).
 I am part of the [Quantitative Molecular Systems and Imaging Lab](https://www.mir.wustl.edu/research/research-centers/precision-radiotheranostics-translation-center-prtc/labs/shoghi-lab/) in Washington University School of Medicine under the supervision of [Dr. Kooresh I. Shoghi](https://www.mir.wustl.edu/employees/kooresh-shoghi/)

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests lies in the interface of machine-learning and deep-learning algorithm in context of medical imaging and computer vision.

-📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+🛠️ In the Summer of 2023, I worked as a Data Science Intern in [Bristol Myers Squibb](https://www.bms.com/) under the supervision of [Dr. Mariann Micsinai-Balan](https://www.linkedin.com/in/mariannmicsinai/) and [David Paulucci](https://www.linkedin.com/in/david-paulucci/).
 # Selected Experience

 ## 🤖 Open Source Contributions